 Pour visionner cette sélection en français, cliquez ici.

 Between: Living in the Hyphen

-This short documentary serves as a quiet elegy for way of life, which exists now only in the memories of those who experienced it.
+This short documentary serves as a quiet elegy for a way of life, which exists now only in the memories of those who experienced it.
 Bonnie Ammaaq and her family remember it vividly.
-When Bonnie was a little girl, her parents packed up their essentials, bundled her and her younger brother onto a long, fur-lined sled and left the government-manufactured community of Igloolik to live off the land as had generations of Inuit before them.
+When Bonnie was a little girl, her parents packed up their essentials, bundled her and her younger brother onto a long, fur-lined sled and left the government-manufactured community of Igloolik to live off the land, as had generations of Inuit before them.

 20-minute, bilingual film features the personal stories and experiences of diverse immigrants to Canada from all over the world.
 The impressions and reflections shared in the film touch on the themes of Journey, Arrival and Belonging. in Canada is at times moving, funny and thought-provoking and will show you the personal side of the Canadian immigration experience.

 In this short documentary, three French-speaking women (from Senegal, Mexico and Belgium) examine their own experiences as immigrants in Vancouver, where they raise their children alone.
 With strength and resilience, these women take up the challenge of rebuilding their lives to provide a “new world of possibility” for their children, while seeking to find their place in Canadian society.

 This film was made as part of the Tremplin program, in collaboration with Radio-Canada.